 “The two finger test has no scientific basis.
-It instead re-victimises and re-traumatises women.”
+It instead re-victimizes and re-traumatizes women.”

 In this case, a two-finger test was conducted on the victim to determine whether she was raped.

 The Supreme Court reiterated the case of Lillu v.
-State of Haryana, 2013 and held that the two-finger test violates the Right to Privacy of a Woman.
-However, the test was still conducted, and hence, the Court in the present case held that if anyone performs a two-finger test on a sexual assault victim, it will be construed as an offence of misconduct and will be penalised accordingly.
+State of Haryana, 2013, and held that the two-finger test violates the Right to Privacy of a Woman.
+However, the test was still conducted, and hence, the Court in the present case held that if anyone performs a two-finger test on a sexual assault victim, it will be construed as an offense of misconduct and will be penalized accordingly.